GunshipPenguin/afkkick/README.md

-Afk Kick mod for Minetest by GunshipPenguin
+# Afk Kick mod
+### for Minetest
+### by GunshipPenguin

 Kicks players after they are Afk for an amount of time.
 By default, players are kicked after five minutes, although this can be configured.

+This mod also adds a `canafk` privilege. players with this privilege can AFK for any amount of time without getting kicked.

 Licence: CC0 (see COPYING file)